DonAbdulRob/LootQuest3/README.md

 # What's There To See in this Git Repo?

-In docs, there are the files 'architecture.md' and 'release_goals.md' that contain meta-information regarding the project. package.json at the root level is also a fun file to view to see all of the project's major dependencies.
+In /docs, there are the files 'architecture.md' and 'release_goals.md' that contain meta-information regarding the project. package.json at the root level is also a fun file to view to see all of the project's major dependencies.
 And, last by not least, /src includes the project's component implementations.

 # To Build This Project